thirdweb-dev/seaport-eip1271/README.md

 > A bulk signature is an EIP 712 type Merkle tree where the root is a BulkOrder and the leaves are OrderComponents.
 Each level will be either a pair of orders or an order and an array.
 Each level gets hashed up the tree until it’s all rolled up into a single hash, which gets signed.
 The signature on the rolled up hash is the ECDSA signature referred to throughout.

 In other words, a bulk signature is produced on the root of the bulk order tree, which contains the bulk order's individual order components as its leaves.

 When a bulk order is made on behalf of a smart contract actor -- by setting the smart contract's address as the signer of a bulk signature -- Seaport will call the `EIP1271.isValidSignature` function on the signer contract to validate the bulk signature.

 The `isValidSignature` function receives as arguments:

-1. a `bytes32` input `originalMessageHash` i.e. a digest derived only from a bulk order payload
+1. a `bytes32` input `_message_` i.e. a digest derived only from the relevant bulk order payload.
+The digest signed by a signer to create a bulk signature is ultimately derived from this message hash.
-2. a `bytes` input `data` which is the signature-to-validate with (optionally) additional data appended to it, such as the proof of inclusion of a single given order in the bulk order tree.
+2. a `bytes` input `_signature` which is the signature-to-validate with (optionally) additional data appended to it, such as the proof of inclusion of a single given order in the bulk order tree.

 ```solidity
 function isValidSignature(bytes32 _message, bytes memory _signature)